mattcone/markdown-guide/README.md

 ### Content Structure

 Content for the *Markdown Guide* is stored in the `_content` folder.
-The files correspond to the heading names on the homepage.
+The directories correspond to the page names, and the files correspond to the heading names.

 ### Running it Locally